ASchneiderBR/htmlTextSlideshow/README.md

 - **Local presets:** Press “Save preset” to store the textarea + settings inside localStorage (each portable OBS build keeps its own presets, just like the lower-thirds repo).
 - **Auto-sync:** The dock saves locally ~1 s after edits and broadcasts the same payload over `BroadcastChannel`.
 Nothing else to click.
 - **Overlay:** The browser source listens to that channel by default (add `?mode=json` only if you need legacy polling for tests).
-- **Lua hotkeys:** Bind “Next” and “Previous” in OBS.
+- **Lua hotkeys:** Bind "Next", "Previous", and "First" in OBS.
 The script overwrites `data/hotkeys.js`, the dock polls it (just like the original lower thirds), and applies the commands.
+- **Loop control:** Enable/disable the "Loop" checkbox in the slides preview section to automatically restart at the first slide when reaching the end (default: enabled).

 ### Testing outside OBS